SaladFork/blog/_drafts/magic-ember-get.md

 You've probably seen the `get` method in countless Ember examples and used it all over your code.
 How well do you really know it, though?

-_A quick disclaimer: below I will be referencing the [Ember guides](http://emberjs.com/guides/), the [Ember API](http://emberjs.com/api/), and the [Ember source code](https://github.com/emberjs/ember.js) including quoted snippets.
+_I will be referencing the [Ember guides](http://emberjs.com/guides/), the [Ember API](http://emberjs.com/api/), and the [Ember source code](https://github.com/emberjs/ember.js) including quoted snippets.
 These were copied at the time of writing (Ember 1.8.1) and may have changed since._

 ---